 Inc., the roots of which was Howard W. Butterweck and

-Company, where Sorcar was first employed.
+Company, where Sorcar was first employed in early 1972.
 In two years he

 earned the position of the vice president, when the company re-incorporated in

 1974, taking him as one of the principals and changing the company's

 name to "Butterweck-Sorcar Engineering, Inc." This was

 the same year when Sorcar married his wife, Shikha.
 Twenty six years later, in 2000, the company's name was changed